 - Improved Customer Engagement: Intelligent technologies allow sellers to gain a better understanding of their customer’s requirements in order to foster trust and loyalty.
 Salespeople have access to a 360 view of the client when using AI, allowing them to provide personalized interactions that appeal to customers.

-Artificial intelligence is improving efficiency and creating better workflows in a wide variety of industries—sales is no exception.
+Artificial intelligence is improving efficiency and creating better workflows in a wide variety of industries—sales are no exception.
 Let’s take a look at how.

 Text analysis techniques in AI